skehan0/Skehan0/README.md

 Hi![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Gavin Skehan
 ====================================================================================================================================

-## 4th Year Computer Science and IT Student | Aspiring Software Engineer
+## 4th Year Computer Science and IT Student | Aspiring Software Engineer | Former Full Stack AI Intern

 As a final-year Computer Science student at the University of Galway, I’m dedicated to developing cutting-edge software solutions.
 With a passion for all things code, I'm continually exploring ways to push the boundaries of technology and deliver impactful results. 🚀